We’re With You Each Step of the Way

 As an online student, you may find that you need occasional assistance with the technology and systems that are available to you.
 The Student Technology Guide is a great place to start and to familiarize yourself with the support systems and technology resources that are in place for you.

 All of your courses and their supporting materials will be accessed through Canvas, a Learning Management System (LMS).
-If you have questions about how Canvas supports online learning, coursework or any of our programs, contact our Enrollment Navigators at 303-315-3000.
+If you have questions about how Canvas supports online learning, coursework or any of our programs, contact our Enrollment Team at 303-860-5604.

 Disability Resources and Services